View basket (0 items $0.00)

 Rapid resolution of painful chronic inflammation was confirmed in 20 case studies using medical infrared imaging.
 The results from several pilot studies have been so astounding that researchers are encouraged to take advantage of the virtually limitless source of mobile electrons the Earth provides when we are in direct contact with it.
 The Earth may, in fact, be the best antioxidant, with zero negative secondary effects, because our body evolved to use them.

-Study with Leslie Howard and YogaUOnline: Finding Your Root: Yoga for Pelvic Floor Health.
+Study with Leslie Howard and YogaUOnline: Surprising Truths about Pelvic Floor Disorders - And How Yoga Can Help.